 📍Location: Quai François Mitterrand, 75001 Paris

-If you want to take in the sights, go to TOO Tac Skybar.
+If you want to take in the view, head to the TOO Tac tac Skybar.
 Why this rooftop and not another?
 Simply because it’s the highest rooftop in Paris.
 120 meters high!
-Perfect for viewing the capital’s finest sunsets!
+Perfect for watching the capital’s most beautiful sunsets!

 📍Location: 65 rue Bruneseau, 75013 Paris

-You don’t think we’d forget it, do you?
-If there’s one thing you’ve got to see, it’s the Iron Lady!
-A symbol not only of Paris, but also of France, the Eiffel Tower fascinates.
-Its elegance is still intact 133 years on.
-If you’re not (too) afraid of heights, the top floor offers a breathtaking view.
+You didn’t really think we’d forget it, did you?
+If there’s one thing you absolutely must see, it’s the Iron Lady!
+A symbol of Paris, but also of France, the Eiffel Tower is truly fascinating.
+Its elegance remains intact 133 years later.
+If you don’t have (too much of a) fear of heights, the top floor offers a breathtaking view.
 Simply magical!

 This musical has been around for 18 years.
-Since its Broadway premiere, The Lion King has enchanted audiences of all ages with its colorful sets and costumes.
-If you haven’t already, now’s the time!
+Since its premiere on Broadway, The Lion King has enchanted audiences of all ages with its colorful sets and costumes.
+If you haven’t seen it yet, now is the time!

 A little poetry in this world!
-And what better way to conjugate love in 250 different languages than on the “Je t’aime” wall?
-The “Je t’aime” wall brings together over 300 ways of expressing love in different languages.
-And we need it!
+And what better way to express love in 250 different languages than at the “I Love You” Wall?
+The “I Love You” Wall features over 300 ways to say “I love you” in multiple languages.
+And we could all use a little of that!

 📍Location: Square Jean Rictus, Place des Abbesses, 75018 Paris

-The Pont des Arts has been given a makeover!
-The favorite spot for lovers, who once came to symbolically seal their love with a padlock hanging from its gates, has been completely refurbished.
-No more padlocks for safety’s sake, but a new, highly resistant floor and a sublime view over the Seine.
+The Pont des Arts has had a little makeover!
+This favorite spot for lovers—who once symbolically sealed their love by attaching a padlock to its railings—has been completely renovated.
+No more padlocks for safety reasons, but a new, highly durable deck and a stunning view of the Seine.

 📍Location: Pont des Arts, 75006 Paris

-The Centre Pompidou closed its doors in 2025… for 5 years!
-But that doesn’t mean you can’t admire it from the outside!
-This Museum of Modern Art is certainly one of the most audacious of the 20ᵉ centuries.
-Whether you love it or hate it for its singular architecture, one thing’s for sure: it doesn’t leave you indifferent!
+The Pompidou Center closed its doors in 2025… for five years!
+But that doesn’t stop you from admiring it from the outside!
+This museum of modern art is certainly one of the most daring of the 20th century.
+Whether you love it or hate it for its unique architecture, one thing is certain: it leaves no one indifferent!

 📍Location: Place Georges Pompidou, 75004 Paris

-If you want to see lifelike wax statues of your favorite celebrities, this is the place.
-The Musée Grévin will take you back in time to explore France from past centuries to the present day.
-An unusual activity for the general public, unique in Paris!
+To see lifelike wax statues of your favorite celebrities, this is the place to be.
+The Musée Grévin will take you on a journey through time, allowing you to explore France from centuries past to the present day.
+A unique, off-the-beaten-path activity for all ages, exclusive to Paris!

 📍Location: Musée Grévin, 75009 Paris

-One of the most beautiful covered galleries to see in Paris is certainly the Galerie Vivienne.
-Listed as a historical monument since 1974, this neoclassical Pompeian-style shopping arcade has lost none of its splendor.
-A charming and romantic place to stroll.
+One of the most beautiful covered arcades to see in Paris is undoubtedly the Galerie Vivienne.
+Listed as a historic monument since 1974, this shopping arcade in the Pompeian neoclassical style has lost none of its splendor.
+A charming and romantic spot where people love to stroll.

-It’s impossible to visit Paris without visiting a real cabaret at least once.
-And who could be more iconic than the Moulin Rouge?
-Its magical shows and feathered, sequined costumes have been thrilling the whole of Paris for over 100 years.
-We go there to dine with friends and applaud the artists!
+You can’t visit Paris without experiencing a real cabaret at least once.
+And what could be more iconic than the Moulin Rouge?
+Its magical shows and costumes adorned with feathers and sequins have been thrilling all of Paris for over 100 years.
+Head there for dinner with friends and to cheer on the performers!

-For us, Angelina is one of the best hot chocolates in Paris.
-This rich, gourmet chocolate can be enjoyed on the premises or to take away, and above all: without moderation!
+For us, Angelina serves some of the best hot chocolate in Paris.
+This rich, indulgent treat is perfect to enjoy on-site or to go—and above all: without moderation!

 📍Location: 226 Rue de Rivoli, 75001 Paris

-27 – Book brunch at Loir dans la théière
+Book brunch at Le Loir dans la Théière

-For a successful and cosy tea time, we highly recommend this address.
-You’ll taste the delicious home-made pastries for which it’s famous, and you can choose your tea from a lovely selection!
-Granted, this little tea room is often crowded.
-But believe us, it’s worth the wait!
+For a cozy and delightful tea time, we highly recommend this spot.
+You can enjoy the delicious homemade pastries that have made its reputation, and choose your tea from a lovely selection!
+So yes, we’ll admit it—this little tea room is often packed.
+But trust us, the wait is worth it!!

 📍Location: 3 Rue des Rosiers, 75004 Paris

 Place des Vosges is certainly one of the most beautiful squares in Paris.
-This royal square is surrounded by private mansions, such as Victor Hugo’s house not far away, and has enchanted Parisians since 1612.
-In fact, it was one of the first places dedicated to promenades!
+This regal square is surrounded by mansions, such as Victor Hugo’s house nearby, and has enchanted Parisians since 1612.
+It was also one of the first places dedicated to strolling!
 If you’re looking for a bucolic break in a historic setting, this is the place to go!

 📍Location: Place des Vosges, 75004 Paris

-A jewel of Gothic architecture, Notre-Dame remains one of Paris’s must-sees.
-Erected on the Île de la Cité, it was hit by a fire in 2019 and was restored with a colossal worksite.
-It reopened in December 2024 after consolidation work and repairs to the structure, vault and spire by Viollet-le-Duc, and the restoration is particularly successful.
-Well worth a visit!
+A jewel of Gothic architecture, Notre-Dame remains a must-see in Paris.
+Built on the Île de la Cité, it was damaged by a fire in 2019 and underwent a massive restoration project.
+It reopened in December 2024 following structural reinforcement and repairs to the vault and Viollet-le-Duc’s spire, and the restoration is particularly successful.
+It’s definitely worth a visit!

 📍Location: 6 Parvis Notre-Dame – Pl.
 Jean-Paul II, 75004 Paris

-30 – Sip coffee at Café de Flore
+Sip a cup of coffee at Café de Flore

-This is the quintessential Parisian literary café.
-A bit of a cliché, but so charming, the Café de Flore has played host to some of the world’s greatest names.
-Simone de Beauvoir and Jean-Paul Sartre made it their HQ, Guillaume Apollinaire had his offices on the first floor… In short, the Café de Flore is the place to be for creative people and artists.
-Go there to enjoy a good coffee or a comforting hot chocolate, in its inspiring setting.
+It’s the quintessential Parisian literary café.
+A bit of a cliché, but so charming, Café de Flore has welcomed the greatest minds.
+The couple Simone de Beauvoir and Jean-Paul Sartre made it their headquarters; Guillaume Apollinaire had set up his office on the ground floor… In short, Café de Flore is a favorite spot for creatives and artists.
+Head there to enjoy a good cup of coffee or a comforting hot chocolate in its inspiring setting.

 📍Location: 172 Bd Saint-Germain, 75006 Paris

-31 – Buy a book from the bouquinistes on the quays of Paris
+Buy a book from the book vendors on the Paris quays

-We’re continuing with the clichés, this time taking you on a stroll along the quays of Paris.
-You’re bound to have spotted a bevy of open-air boutiques on the quays of the Seine?
+We’re continuing with the clichés, this time by suggesting a stroll along the quays of Paris.
+You’ve surely spotted a string of open-air shops along the banks of the Seine?
 That’s where we’re taking you.
-Since the XVIᵉ, these Parisian bouquinistes have been offering a selection of books to all the city’s onlookers.
-Today, it’s over 3 km where you can find your literary nugget, but also engravings, stamps etc.
+Since the 16th arrondissement, these Parisian booksellers have been offering a selection of books to all the city’s passersby.
+Today, you can find your literary gem—as well as engravings, stamps, and more— along a stretch of over 3 km.

 📍Location: Paris

-Let’s make a well-deserved stop to taste one of the best artisanal ice creams in Paris.
-Since 1954, people have been flocking here to taste these tasty ice creams, whose recipe has remained unchanged since the establishment opened.
+Let’s take a well-deserved break to taste one of the best artisanal ice creams in Paris.
+Since 1954, people have been flocking here to taste these delicious ice creams, whose recipe has remained unchanged since the shop opened.

 📍Location: 31 Rue Saint Louis en l’Île, 75004 Paris.

-Immerse yourself in the iconic brand’s world of fashion and luxury!
-The Galerie Dior is a unique and fascinating 2,000 m² museum where you can discover the entire history of Christian Dior.
-Come and admire archive pieces, original sketches and spectacularly staged models.
+Immerse yourself in the world of fashion and luxury of this iconic brand!
+The Galerie Dior is a unique and fascinating museum where you’ll discover the entire history of Christian Dior across 2,000 square meters.
+Visit to admire archival pieces, original sketches, and spectacularly displayed designs.

 📍Location: 11 Rue François 1er, 75008 Paris

-34 – Rent a boat at La Villette and enjoy an open-air cinema
+Rent a boat at La Villette, then catch an open-air movie

 📍Location: Bassin de la Villette, 75019 Paris

-If you’re looking for an original and fun activity for a group, we recommend you try an immersive escape game at least once.
-The Live Thriller is a thrilling criminal investigation in which you take on the role of an investigator.
-Join Inspector Nils and his team as they attempt to unravel the mysteries of this case.
+If you’re looking for a unique and fun group activity, we recommend trying an immersive escape game at least once.
+The Live Thriller is a thrilling criminal investigation where you’ll step into the shoes of an investigator.
+Join Inspector Nils and his team and try to unravel the mysteries of this case.

 📍Location: Rue de Trétaigne, Paris, France, 75018

-37 – Go to Parc des Buttes-Chaumont, and stop off at Pavillon du Lac
+Head to Parc des Buttes-Chaumont and stop by the Pavillon du Lac

-As one of the most beautiful parks in Paris, the Buttes-Chaumont is well worth a visit.
-From here, you can stop off at the Pavillon du Lac to recharge your chakras and admire the exceptional view.
+Because it is one of the most beautiful parks in Paris, the Buttes-Chaumont is well worth a visit.
+From there, you can stop at the Pavillon du Lac to recharge your chakras and admire the exceptional view.

 This XXL croissant is sure to surprise you!
-An airy croissant to share at brunch or snack time!
-Only available to order, you won’t regret it (and believe us, it’ll be a hit at any occasion).
-A must-eat!
+A light and airy croissant to share at brunch or for an afternoon snack!
+Available only by order, you won’t regret it (and trust us, it’ll make quite an impression on any occasion).
+A must-try!

 📍Location: 42 Rue de l’Annonciation, 75016 Paris

-39 – Shop at Marché des Enfants Rouges
+Go shopping at the Marché des Enfants Rouges

-The oldest food market in Paris!
-Since 1615, the Marché des Enfants Rouges has been a lively place where you can fill your basket with good produce.
-You can also sit out on the terrace or enjoy delicious sandwiches on the go.
+It’s the oldest food market in Paris!
+The Marché des Enfants Rouges has been a lively hub since 1615, where people love to fill their baskets with quality products.
+You can also sit down at a table on the terrace or grab a delicious sandwich on the go.

 📍Location: 39 Rue de Bretagne, 75003 Paris

-41 – Cuddle the animals at Ferme de Gally – Saint-Cyr-l’Ecole
+Pet the animals at the Ferme de Gally – Saint-Cyr-l’Ecole

-If you’re craving nature, take a trip to Ferme de Gally.
-This educational farm offers an invigorating stroll through its farm animals, meadow, lake and Gally woods.
-The farm also offers regular workshops for children aged 5 to 12, including bread-making and apple juice production.
-A relaxing return to our roots!
+If you’re craving some nature, head over to the Ferme de Gally.
+This educational farm offers a refreshing stroll where you’ll discover farm animals, meadows, a lake, and the Gally woods.
+The farm regularly hosts workshops for children ages 5 to 12: bread-making, apple juice-making, and more.
+A relaxing return to nature!

-Already a landmark club in the nightlife scene, and now a veritable temple to up-and-coming comedy, ChezPrince in the 6th arrondissement, right in the heart of the Latin Quarter, now welcomes the best talents of today’s and tomorrow’s stand-up scene, in a convivial atmosphere to match.
-The result is a unique venue that combines the buzz of Parisian nightlife with the uninhibited atmosphere of new-generation stand-up for an explosive cocktail.
+A historic club already a staple of the nightlife scene and a true temple of comedy in the making,ChezPrince—located in the 6th arrondissement, right in the heart of the Latin Quarter—now welcomes the best talents of today’s and tomorrow’s stand-up scene in a wonderfully friendly atmosphere.
+This fusion gives rise to a unique venue that combines the vibrant energy of Parisian nightlife with the uninhibited atmosphere of next-generation stand-up comedy for an explosive mix.

 📍Location: 10 Rue des Saints-Pères, 75007

-43 – Have a drink in a speakeasy at Moonshiner
+Have a drink at a speakeasy at Moonshiner

-If you’ve never tried a speakeasy, you’ve got to at least check out Moonshiner.
-Push open the doors to the cold room of Da Vito’s Italian restaurant, and immerse yourself in the 1930s world of this hidden bar like no other.
-We go there for its hushed setting, and to enjoy tasty cocktails.
+If you’ve never been to a speakeasy, you should at least check out the Moonshiner.
+Push open the doors to the walk-in fridge at the Italian restaurant Da Vito, and step into the 1930s atmosphere of this one-of-a-kind hidden bar.
+People go there for its cozy ambiance and to enjoy delicious cocktails.

 📍Location: 5 Rue Sedaine, 75011 Paris

-It would be a shame not to try a Michelin-starred restaurant in the City of Light!
-In fact, some Michelin-starred restaurants are very affordable.
-It’s hard to name them all, but if we had to choose just one, it would be the Tour d’Argent.
-For 400 years, this fine restaurant has been delighting gourmets from all over the world.
-Enjoy French cuisine of rare finesse!
+It would be a shame not to try a Michelin-starred restaurant nestled in the City of Light!
+Some Michelin-starred restaurants are actually quite accessible.
+It’s hard to name them all, but if we had to pick just one, it might be La Tour d’Argent.
+For 400 years, this elegant restaurant has been delighting food lovers from around the world.
+Here, you’ll savor French cuisine of rare finesse!
 Its breathtaking view of Notre-Dame de Paris will be etched in your memory forever.

 📍 Location: 19 quai de la Tournelle, 75005 Paris